Skip links and keyboard navigation

 Adjudicators

-Adjudicators are lawyers who are limited to hearing minor civil disputes or other simple matters.
-They have the same power and functions of a member and may also be involved in conducting compulsory conferences or mediation.
+Adjudicators are lawyers who mainly hear minor civil disputes.
+They have the same power and functions of a member and may also be involved in conducting compulsory conferences or mediations.

 The role of the registry is to support the President, Deputy President, members and QCAT clients.
-The registry is responsible for accepting client applications, administrative support and managing client enquiries.
+The registry is responsible for accepting user applications, providing administrative support and managing inquiries.
 Staff in the registry cannot provide legal advice.